Marketing

 Why it matters:

-Your ideas are easier to implement, and projects move forward with less friction.
+Your ideas actually see the light of day, and projects move with less resistance.

 So, Should You Care About Umbraco 17?

-If you’re a marketeer, Umbraco 17 isn’t about learning a completely new system.
-It’s about working with a better version of the one you already know.
+If you’re a marketer, Umbraco 17 isn’t a total system overhaul—it’s a refined version of what you already know.
+You’ll notice:

 • A faster backoffice

-And in a world where content teams are juggling campaigns, deadlines, and multiple channels, that’s exactly the kind of upgrade that makes a difference.
+And honestly, in a world where content teams juggle campaigns, deadlines, and channels all at once, that’s the kind of upgrade that really matters.

-Because sometimes, the best feature isn’t a new feature—it’s everything working just that little bit better.
+Because sometimes the best feature isn’t flashy—it's everything just working a bit better.